Pabst Blue Ribbon apologizes for crude, controversial Twitter post - NewsBreak

 The post was soon deleted from the brand’s account, but not before Twitter users responded with shock, confusion and, in many cases, bewildered amusement.
 A few notable brands, including Slim Jim and the delivery app Waitr, even got in on the discussion.

-Before the tweet was deleted , the person in charge of Pabst’s verified account had also replied to a few confused followers, seemingly confirming the sexual nature of the initial tweet’s message, according to screengrabs shared to social media.Twitter permanently suspends Marjorie Taylor Greene’s account over COVID misinformation
+Before the tweet was deleted , the person in charge of Pabst’s verified account had also replied to a few confused followers, seemingly confirming the sexual nature of the initial tweet’s message, according to screengrabs shared to social media.CDC recommends Pfizer recipients get booster after 5 months

 On Monday evening, the company itself finally responded and apologized for the incident, blaming an associate for the crass messages.